username828/Expense-Tracker/README.md

 ### `Expenses`
 Add, edit and delete expenses
 ### `Budget Management`
-Add budgets and view their progress
+Add budgets and view their progress.
+Budget overruns notified using Toastify
 ### `Reports`
 Visualize expenses in the form of charts
 ### `PDF Generation`